ryanczm/Analytic-Musings/notes/commods/power-markets-notes.md

 ## Trading (Secondary Participants)

 * Primary participants (gen/load) strongly prefer price stability/cash flow stability.
-* This is similar to the Sharpe ratio but for prices.
+This is similar to the Sharpe ratio but for prices.
-* Secondary participants (traders) take on/swap the price risk and provide stability.
+* Secondary participants (traders) take on/swap the price risk and provide stability - price risk premia.
+* Providing stable revenue/cost streams lets the market (both primary gen/load) develop - e.g project finance.
+* The amount of EV/premia is net zero (good traders make +EV bets and bad traders make -EV bets), but the service provided is a net positive.
+Or at least that's what I want to believe.